Search: 94 results

 The Benjaminites attacked the army, leaving the city unguarded.
 They began to strike down their enemy just as they had done before.
 On the main roads (one leads to Bethel, the other to Gibeah) and in the field, they struck down about thirty Israelites.

-And the descendants of Benjamin thought, "They [are] being defeated before us {as previously}," and the {Israelites} said, "Let us flee and lure them away from the city to the main roads."
+Then the Benjaminites said, "They are defeated just as before."
+But the Israelites said, "Let's retreat and lure them away from the city into the main roads."

 Then the Benjaminites saw they were defeated.
 The Israelites retreated before Benjamin, because they had confidence in the men they had hid in ambush outside Gibeah.